Jesse-Richman/TMC-Drone-Internship/README.md

 ## Disclamer

-**This program has not yet been tested in a live environment and there is no guarantee that it will function properly.
+**This program has not been fully tested in a live environment and there is no guarantee that it will function properly.
 Use at your own risk.
 You alone are responsible for your actions, I am not.**